Baritone Guitar Guide: What You NEED To Know

-If you’re a guitar player with years of experience, you’ll be all too familiar with creative slumps.
-If you’re caught in a cycle of playing the same riffs, getting the same sounds, and wanting more; a baritone can be the perfect tool to help your music brain think along newly inspired lines, regardless of your preferred genres or styles of play.
+If you're an electric guitar player with years of experience, you'll be all too familiar with creative slumps.
+If you're caught in a cycle of playing the same riffs, getting the same sounds, and wanting more; a baritone electric guitar can be the perfect tool to help your music brain think along newly inspired lines, regardless of your preferred genres or styles of play.

 A BRIEF HISTORY OF THE BARITONE GUITAR

 The baritone guitar was initially a German acoustic guitar innovation over 100 years ago.
-When adapted for the early electric guitar market of the 1950s and 60s, the instrument found its first popular footing in the hands of rockabilly forefather Duane Eddy.
+When adapted for the early electric guitar market of the 1950s and 60s by manufacturers such as Fender and Danelectro, the instrument found its first popular footing in the hands of rockabilly forefather Duane Eddy.
 From that point, the scene expanded into 60s surf rock, the popular sounds of Glen Campbell and other country music contemporaries, and perhaps even more iconically, the spaghetti western soundtracks of Ennio Morricone.